hardhats/vista-install-docs/New/InitializeVistA.rst

 Note to Cache Users
 -------------------
 The evaluation version of Cache won't let you run more than one foreground process and 20 background processes.
-You can certainly configure VistA and run the RPC broker, and then connect CPRS; but you won't be able to have more than one session open at once; and you may need to restart Cache repeatedly as it sometimes "forgets" that you logged off.
+You can certainly configure VistA but don't try to run the RPC broker.
+A "friend" wasted so much of my time because he had an evaulation version and couldn't start the RPC broker.
+You may need to restart Cache repeatedly as it sometimes "forgets" that you logged off.

 Commands and what they mean (a short M primer)
 ----------------------------------------------